rust-lang/reference/src/items/implementations.md

 the associate item's path component.
 Inherent implementations cannot contain associated type aliases.

-A type can also have multiple inherent implementations but the implementing type must be defined within the same crate.
+A type can also have multiple inherent implementations.
+An implementing type must be defined within the same crate as the original type definition.

 ```rust
 struct Point {x: i32, y: i32}